The sad state of personal data and infrastructure

 easy for programmers to manipulate, analyze and interact with

 Let's concentrate on this part for now.
 If this is solved, it automatically enables programmers to develop human-friendly tools.
+In addition, playing with data and building tools on it feels fun as it is (unlike getting the data).

 So how would 'easy access to data' look in an ideal world?
 Let me present you my speculations on it, and I would be happy to hear your opinions on it!